mschlenker/qemu-wrappers/README.md

 > [!NOTE]
 > This script will probably not be updated for Ubuntu 26.04.
 > Virtual machines created with it will continue to work, but new bootstraps might not be possible.
+> Seeding with cloud-init is faster and now the standard, so consider `quickcloud.sh` as replacement.

 Create an Ubuntu or Debian VM from scratch with debootstrap.
 To work, a `debootstrap` with the needed scripts has to be installed.